Dr Tom Cliffe

 - Location: 10.95, Level 10 Worsley Building

-Tom is a Clinical Lecturer and Academic Tutor on the Clinical Psychology Training Programme.
+Tom is a Clinical Lecturer and Academic Tutor on the Clinical Psychology Training Programme at the University of Leeds.

 He also currently works two days a week in private practice.